Westben

 Westben Performing Arts Theatre, commonly known as Westben, is a 400-seat barn theatre located in Campbellford, Ontario, midway between Toronto and Ottawa.
-It is operated by the nonprofit organization of the same name, and was constructed by Didier Schwartz of the Sun Wood Company in 2000, opening on Canada Day of that same year.
+It is operated by the nonprofit organization of the same name, and was constructed by Didier Schvartz of the Sunwood Company in 2000, opening on Canada Day of that same year.
 The barn is a located on 50 acres of rural farmland, and was constructed with an emphasis on the surrounding landscape.

 History

 In 1989, after pursuing their individual music careers abroad, co-founders Donna Bennett and Brian Finley returned to Bennett's hometown of Campbellford, where they continued performing across North America.
 Inspired by performing in a barn for the Olympic Music Festival outside of Seattle, and after highly successful local runs of Jesus Christ Superstar and The Sound of Music, the two founded the nonprofit organization The Westben Arts Festival Theatre in 1999, and began planning to construct a venue.

 Since the opening of the theatre in 2000, Westben has hosted an estimated 500 concerts featuring prominent Canadian and international artists, including Gerald Finley, the Canadian Brass, Colin Mochrie, Adrianne Pieczonka, and more.

 In 2017, co-founders Donna Bennett and Brian Finley were appointed to the Order of Canada for their work with Westben and the local arts.

 As of January 2018, Westben rebranded to the Westben Center for Connection & Creativity Through Music, changing from a seasonal event to now hosting concerts and events year-round.